Wills & Tax Planning for Farmers & Landowners - The Current Position

 - The quirks of nuptial agreements and the strength of the surviving spouse exemption

-- Recent case of undue influence - impact of the farm revolution on some farming members with vested interests
+- Recent cases of undue influence - impact of the farm revolution on some farming members with vested interests and changes that will be made

-- The will case of Williams and the risl of incorrect farm wills and the need to confirm instructions
+- The will case of Williams and the risk of incorrect farm wills and the need to confirm instructions

 - The Lane case - understanding partnership property and the will